grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 Alert instances are matched to notification policies using label matchers.
 This provides a flexible way to organize and route alerts to different receivers.

-Each policy consists of a set of label matchers (0 or more) that specify which alert instances (identified by their labels) they are or aren’t interested in handling.
-Notification policies are defined as a tree structure where the root of the notification policy tree is called the Default notification policy, and each policy can have child policies.
+Each policy consists of a set of label matchers (0 or more) that specify which alert instances (identified by their labels) they handle.
+Notification policies are defined as a tree structure where the root of the notification policy tree is called the **Default notification policy**.
+Each policy can have child policies.

 {{< figure src="/media/docs/alerting/notification-routing.png" max-width="750px" caption="Notification policy routing" >}}